-14.2 Retirement Medical Allowance Retiree Enrollment in City-Sponsored Plans a.
-Eligibility.
+14.2 Retiree Enrollment in City-Sponsored Plans

+a.
 An eligible retiree and eligible dependent may be enrolled in a City offered medical plan either as a subscriber in a City offered medical plan or, as the dependent spouse/registered domestic partner or another eligible City employee/retiree, but not both.
 If an employee/retiree is also eligible to cover his/her dependent child, the child will be allowed to enroll as a dependent on only one employee or retiree's plan (i.e., a retiree and his or her dependent cannot be covered by more than one City-offered health plan).
 However, the City may discontinue the enrollment of retirees in City sponsored medical plans at its discretion as per the City's Bankruptcy plan of Adjustment.
-The City does not provide any retiree medical program, allowance, or City contribution for employees hired on or after July 1, 2011.
+The City does not provide any retiree medical program, allowance, or City contribution for employees.